-D'Arbonne Woods Charter School as well as the regulations of the Louisiana High School Athletic Association (LHSAA) shall determine the eligibility of a student.
+D'Arbonne Woods Charter School as well as the regulations of the Louisiana High School Athletic Association (LHSAA) determines the eligibility of students to participate in athletics.

-1. Scholastic Requirements Rule

-- A. To be eligible for the first semester of 2019-20, a student must have passed six units AND have earned a minimum 2.5 average as determined by your Local Education Authority for the entire 2018-19 school year.
-First semester eligibility is not based on just the second semester of the 2018-19 school year. - B. To be eligible for the second semester of 2019-20, a student must have passed six units during the first semester of 2019-20 AND earned a minimum 2.5 average during that time.

-C. Eligibility for SENIORS ONLY:
+- 1. Scholastic Requirements Rule - A. To be eligible for the first semester of a school year, a student must have passed six units AND have earned a minimum 2.0 average GPA for the entire previous school year.
+First semester eligibility is not based on just the second semester of the previous school year. - B. To be eligible for the second semester of the current school year, a student must have passed six units during the previous semester AND earned a minimum 2.0 average during that time. - C. Eligibility for SENIORS ONLY:

-- i.
-To be eligible for the FIRST SEMESTER of 2019-20, a senior must have passed six units AND have earned a minimum 2.5 average as determined by your Local Education Authority for the entire 2018-19 school year.
+- To be eligible for the FIRST SEMESTER, a senior must have passed six units AND have earned a minimum 2.0 average as determined by your Local Education Authority for the entire previous school year.
 Additionally, in the first semester, a senior must take at least four units. - ii.
-To be eligible for the SECOND SEMESTER of 2019-20, a senior taking four units in the first semester must pass all four units with a minimum 2.5 GPA.
-Likewise, a senior taking five units in the first semester must pass all five units, and a senior taking six or more units in the first semester, must pass six units.
+To be eligible for the SECOND SEMESTER, a senior taking four units in the first semester must pass all four units with a minimum 2.0 GPA.
+Likewise, a senior taking five units in the first semester must pass all five units, and a senior taking six or more units in the first semester, must pass six units. - Fishing team and Junior High athletes have the same 2.0 requirement.